firozkhan18/technologies-notes/first-round-interview-consolidted.md

 The `@FunctionalInterface` annotation is optional, but it makes the code more readable and helps catch errors at compile-time if the interface is not a valid functional interface.

-### Conclusion:

-A **functional interface** in Java 8 is an interface with a single abstract method, and it can be used with lambda expressions to provide a clean and concise way to represent behavior.
-Java 8's functional interfaces, especially those in the `java.util.function` package, have become an essential part of Java's functional programming features, making it easier to write code in a declarative and functional style.

----

 ### Why Only One Abstract Method in a Functional Interface?

 The primary reason why a **functional interface** must have exactly one abstract method is to ensure that it can be used as a **target type** for lambda expressions and method references.
 A lambda expression defines a single behavior or function, and it needs to map directly to one method.
 Having more than one abstract method in the interface would create ambiguity, making it unclear which method the lambda expression should implement.